webandras/static-site-express/README.md

 ### Install static-site-express

+I created a "Barebone" theme (previously on the `starter/barebone` branch) without Tailwind CSS and Flowbite UI, with SASS support and some basic styling.
+It was a huge mistake to be dependent on any CSS frameworks.
+This theme became the default on the master branch.
+The old master branch is now available as `deprecated-tailwind`, and discontinued its development.

-.
-Click on "Use this template" button to get an exact copy of the repo / site builder that uses Flowbite, an open-source UI library of components created with Tailwind CSS.
+1. Click on "Use this template" button to get an exact copy of the repo / site builder.
 Then use the `master` branch, which is the default.
-Or use the GitHub CLI:
+Or use the
+   GitHub CLI:

 ```raw